Hossein Rezaeizadeh, MD, PhD.

 No reprints are presented to authors.
 The Journal is open access and all authors may acquire their article full text free of charge through the web.

 Authors are sent galley proofs for checking the production after acceptance of the article.
-Proofs are sent by e-mail as Word files and considering that the Journal is published monthly, if for any reason, after 2 days, the Journal does not receive any reply, we consider the manuscript approved, and no changes will be acceptable after that.
+Proofs are sent by e-mail as a PDF file and considering that the Journal is published every season, if for any reason, after 3 days, the Journal does not receive any reply, we consider the manuscript approved, and no changes will be acceptable after that.
 It is the authors’ responsibility to check that all the text and data as contained in the page proofs are correct and suitable for publication.
 We request that authors pay particular attention to author's names and affiliations as it is essential that these details are accurate when the article is published.
 In this step, the authors absolutely, cannot add any authors or large sentences to the article, besides; they are not allowed to change the corresponding author.

 After approving the galley proof no changes would be accepted and the responsibility would be on author(s) side.